mikeoliphant/ChartPlayer/README.md

 To install, unpack the .zip file and copy the extracted folder to "C:\Program Files\Common Files\VST3".

-# Running under Jack in Linux
+# Running under Jack in Linux or MacOS

 Unpack the .zip file and run "ChartPlayerJack" from the resulting folder.